apigee/edge-gcp/multinode-autoscale/jinja/tests/Readme.md

 s/<URL>http:\/\/35.186.239.160\/customers.json<\/URL>/<URL><\/URL>/g

 ```

--- This process created 2 target servers on us-east1 and us-west1 region respectively and added a GLB to load balance them.
+- This creates 2 target servers(Based on Autoscale size) on us-east1 and us-west1 region respectively and adds a GLB to load balance them.
 The two target servers
-runs nginx and there is a sample api (customers.json) hosted on them.
+runs nginx and hosts customers.json.

--- It also creates two test clients on us-east1 and us-west1 region and installs apib on /home/apigee/apib directory.
+- It also creates two test clients on us-east1 and us-west1 region and installs apib(API benchmark tool) on /home/apigee/apib directory.
 You can run load testing
 from these nodes.